 What if we curtailed free speech in the last case?
 The debate is clearly settled.
 The truth has been discovered.
 From heron out free speech can only do more harm than good, can it not?
 Let’s consider some factors at play:

 - Time: It’s perfectly possible the truth is settled at the moment.
 What if we considered the case closed and the debate ended?
-Well, first, many truths will become Dark Horses, that is unknown knowns.
-Second, what’s true today can be wrong tomorrow.
+Well, many truths will become Dark Horses, that is unknown knowns.
+What’s true today can also be wrong tomorrow.
 It’s impossible to know how any of our arguments will hold up in the long term.

 - Practice: Debating an issue even though we know we’re 100% correct is great intellectual sparring.
 As Lukianoff implies, it still helps us refine our arguments.
 The whole premise of debate games and debate championships is based on this idea of practice and mastery.
 It’s also closely linked to the next factor.

-- Origin: Somehow we must’ve arrived at the point of being 100% correct and understanding why.
-Chances are it was through a painful process of discourse.
-There’d be no point in writing this very piece on Mill’s Trident if it weren’t for my own selfish wish to understand the concept better and a hope to add to a discussion.
+- Origin: Somehow we must’ve arrived at the point of being 100% correct.
+Chances are it was through a painful process of discourse that we gained this understanding.
+There’d be no point in writing this very piece on Mill’s Trident if it weren’t for my own selfish wish to understand the concept better.

 The Problem With Mill’s (Invincible) Trident

-That being said, I believe there’s a major caveat to Greg Lukianoff’s concept, namely the claim of invincibility.
-As such, Mill’s Trident seems reminiscent of rhetorical manipulation tactics.
-The paradox of Morton‘s Fork comes to mind.
+That being said, I believe there’s a major caveat to Greg Lukianoff’s concept.
+The claim of invincibility makes Mill’s Trident seem reminiscent of rhetorical manipulation tactics; namely, the paradox of Morton‘s Fork.

 In the 15th century, archbishop John Morton purportedly raised a benevolence tax for the King of England.
 He argued that anyone living well could certainly afford to pay it.
 While those living humbly could do the same as they must have savings.
 It was a cunning rhetorical strategy with two contradictory statements leading to the same judgement.
 This trick of starting with the conclusion to make everything else fit also seems typical for propaganda.

 So is Mill’s Trident Morton’s Fork in disguise?
 The short answer is ‘kind of’.
 On the face of it, all of Mill and Lukianoff’s premises lead to the same conclusion, the indispensability of free speech.
 This is despite the three arguments being rather contradictory.
-With his trident, Mill appears to unfairly block all the exits to different conclusions.
+With his trident, Mill appears to block all the exits to different conclusions unfairly.
 However, it’s not that simple.